In mathematics, factor theorem is used when factoring the polynomials completely. It is a theorem that links factors and zeros of the polynomial.

 Since the remainder is zero, 3 is the root or solution of the given polynomial.

-Keep visiting BYJU’S for more information on polynomials and its related articles, and also watch the videos to clarify the doubts.
+Keep visiting BYJU’S for more information on polynomials and try to solve factor theorem questions from worksheets and also watch the videos to clarify the doubts.

 What is the factor theorem?